 Student application guide

 To submit your application for job postings that are part of the Mitacs Business Strategy Internship (MBSI) program, you must apply on CareerLink.
-Jobs qualified under this program in the Spring/Summer terms will be posted in the “MBSI” category, starting November 10, 2020.
-Each job is posted for two weeks.
+Jobs qualified under this program in the Spring/Summer terms will be posted in the “MBSI” category, starting January 5, 2021.

 You will need to submit your résumé and a one-page letter addressing the statements outlined below.
 Please keep in mind that these letters will be viewed by employers, and should be written in a professional manner.